slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "We’re already cyborgs.
 Your phone and your computer are extensions of you, but the interface is through finger movements or speech, which are very slow." (...)
 "When I was a little kid, I was really scared of the dark.
 But then I came to understand, dark just means the absense of photons in the visible wavelenght - 400 to 700 nanometers.
 Then I thought, well, it’s really silly to be afraid of a lack of photons.
 Then I wasn’t afraid of the dark anymore after that."
 -- Elon Musk [1971]*

-> *"I’ve finally learned what «upward compatible» means.
-It means we get to keep all our old mistakes."
--- Dennie van Tassel *

 ### On AI